Qunzhang1996/Master_Thesis/README.md

 ## 2024/02/09 QunZhang
 TODO List:
 ```
+1. Use chance MPC to tighten the IDM
-1. Use chance MPC to tighen the velocity diff
+2. Use chance MPC to tighen the velocity diff
-2. Add the kf into the simulation
+3. Add the kf into the simulation
-3. Try lane changing
+4. Try lane changing
 ```